leiradel/lrcpp/README.md

   * `bool setVirtualFileSystem(VirtualFileSystem* virtualFileSystem)`
   * `bool setDiskControl(DiskControl* diskControl)`
   * `bool serPerf(Perf* perf)`
-* Managed core fife-cycle.
+* Managed core life-cycle.
 These methods take into account the current state of the core and will return `false` if it detects inconsistencies like trying to run a frame with a core that has not being loaded.
 They also return `false` if they fail for any other reason.
   * `bool load(char const* corePath)`: Loads a core from the file system.
   * `bool loadGame()`: Starts the core without a game, only available for cores that call `RETRO_ENVIRONMENT_SET_SUPPORT_NO_GAME` with `true`.
   * `bool loadGame(char const* gamePath)`: Starts a core with the given content path.
 The core will be responsible for loading the content.
 Only valid if `retro_system_info.need_fullpath` is `true`.